CabrilloRoboticsClub/robosub_ros/README.md

     ```

 ## Quick Start

-Here are some steps to test your repository.
-These steps work on my setup at home.
-The simulation stack is very heavy and may require a reasonably powerful GPU. **Run this command in the dev container terminal.**
+Here are some steps to test your repository. **Run this command in the dev container terminal.**

-1. Build the software in your dev container:
+1. Build the software in your dev container (do this from `/workspaces/robosub_ros`):

     ```
     make